"WATCHING THE WEATHER TO PROTECT LIFE AND PROPERTY"

 Sea conditions:

 Moderate to quite rough with wave heights between 1.5 and 2.5 meters (4 and 8 feet).
 The highest wind-generated waves are expected mainly to the north and east of the island and over the open sea.
 For this reason, a cautionary statement (Code Yellow) for rough seas is in effect.
-Small-craft operators are advised to remain close to the coast due to reduced visibility associated with Saharan dust, while mariners should navigate with caution and swimmers are urged to stay vigilant and avoid venturing far from the shore.
+Mariners should navigate with caution and swimmers are urged to stay vigilant and avoid venturing far from the shore.

 Significant tropical weather systems: